 As you can see, overall movement – mother nature, animals, people –increases with warmer weather.

 So it’s imperative that you keep a close eye on your surroundings this spring.
-But if you find yourself in a situation involving a springtime accident, your attorneys for Joplin, MO, Mann, Wyatt & Tanksley are here to help.
+But if you find yourself in a situation involving a springtime accident, your attorneys for Joplin, MO, Mann Wyatt Tanksley Injury Attorneys are here to help.

 Our law firm was founded in 1999 by attorney Scott Mann.
 With more than 50 combined years of trial and litigation experience, we are one of the Midwest’s most qualified firms practicing exclusively in personal injury, including car accidents, truck accidents, wrongful death, and workers’ compensation.